What happens to life insurance after divorce?

 You should still check you have the right cover once the costs and financial impacts of your divorce are clear.
 This is even more important if you have children.

-We offer separation benefits under our standard joint life insurance terms.
-This gives you the option of splitting your cover into two individual plans if you separate or rearrange your mortgage into one name.
+We offer separation benefits if you take out joint cover, and you are accepted on our standard terms.
+This gives you the option of splitting your cover into two individual policies if you separate or rearrange your mortgage into one name.

 To make this process as straight forward as possible, we won’t make you answer any extra medical questions.

 You can put your life insurance in trust if you want to choose who will benefit from a payout.
 It allows you to name specific people as beneficiaries, such as your children, other family members or even friends.
-You can change them at any time by completing and sending an Expression of Wishes form to the trustees of your policy.
+You can change them at any time by completing and sending a deed of appointment form to the trustees of your policy.
+For more information on our Trusts, this article may be useful.

 A change in circumstances, like going through a divorce, will likely mean a change in living arrangements.
 If one person decides to stay in the same house, they may choose to take over the whole mortgage.
 That could be a time to review any existing life insurance taken out mainly as mortgage protection – or any cover that’s changed, for example after the separation of a joint policy – to make sure it still meets their needs.